 I am frequently asked how I “do it” by a lot of people.
 You see, my job is to make everything look seamless, easy, smooth and polished.
 As an online blogger/vlogger/content creator (insert any word here that isn’t ‘influencer’ because I loathe that one) it’s my job to make life look picture perfect with the pictures I take.
 I’d be kinda naff at my job if I didn’t really, right?
 And I guess because I’m half decent at my job (that’s not arrogance by the way, I’m on a journey of praising myself and my achievements right now, so as to get more of a positive outlook, so bear with me) people think the whole thing – process and end result – is every bit as easy and perfect as it looks.
 But boy how wrong they are!
 So when the question of “how on earth do you do it all?” comes up, I’ve learned to be honest with my answer: I don’t.

 I only had a conversation with someone new this morning and as I reeled off all the things that I have on my plate right now, they looked at me and said “I have no idea how you do it” and that my friends is the truth.
 Neither do I!
-Some days I have a full-on toddler level melt down, my work frustration peaks and I become irrational, I cry, panic and freak out all-in-one while my poor husband/friend tries to console me while I act like the worst version of myself.
-Fortunately I have some great people around me who support me and recognise that I do indeed juggle a heck of a lot between my business and my duties as a wife and mother – and that’s without all the other things on top.
+Some days I have a full-on toddler level melt down, my work frustration peaks and I become irrational, I cry, panic and freak out all-in-one while my poor family/friend tries to console me while I act like the worst version of myself.
+Fortunately I have some great people around me who support me and recognise that I do indeed juggle a heck of a lot between my business and my duties as a mother – and that’s without all the other things on top.
 Thank god for them because there’s no judgement when I literally hit the ceiling with my stress levels and feel like I could implode everywhere.
 Get yourself a support system asap – that’s my first biggest tip when you build your brand.

 Is any of this sounding familiar?